model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 The main disadvantage of the conditional compilation approach is that it cannot be applied to external code.

 In a source-to-source transformation, we'd rewrite the source code before it gets to the compiler.
-This approach is the most flexible, allowing us to essentially stub any code (functions, methods, types).
+This approach is the most flexible, allowing us to basically stub any code (functions, methods, types).
 However, it requires all source code to be available, and in general it's difficult to work with (e.g., unexpanded macros).

 AST-to-AST and HIR-to-HIR transformations are close to the source code, so they're quite flexible too.
 The main downside is that they'd require modifications to the Rust compiler (to plug in new AST/HIR passes).
 Moreover, they'd introduce new issues while compiling dependencies[^footnote-alternatives].

-Therefore, we approach we followed was the MIR-to-MIR transformation.
+Therefore, **the approach we followed was the MIR-to-MIR transformation**.
 While it doesn't allow to stub types, the MIR-to-MIR approach presents many advantages:
  * It operates over a relatively simple IR.
  * The Rust compiler already has good support for plugging in MIR-to-MIR transformations.